 The twentieth century begins with work by Alfred North Whitehead and Bertrand Russell, Principia Mathematica, “showing” that all thought can be reduced to mathematically rigorous logic.
 They also say “Modern philosophy is nothing more than a footnote to Plato.”
 Later, in his History of Western Philosophy (1945), Russell declares Pythagoras the greatest of all philosophers.
-Interestingly, Russell’s last act, literally, in his life, is meant to shake Eretz Yisroel.
+Interestingly, Russell’s last act, literally, in his life, is meant to shake the whole land of Israel.
 Though a pre-State supporter of Zion, his final political statement, read the day after his death in 1970 in Cairo, condemns Israel’s aggression against Egypt in 1967 and demands retreat to pre-1967 borders.

 However, two recent works of scholarship have exposed the truth of the Talmud’s prophesy in Sotah.
 Victor Farias, in Heidegger and Nazism (1987) and Emanuel Faye in Heidegger: The Introduction of Nazism into Philosophy (2005) show how Heidegger, who was an unapologetic and avowed Nazi, introduced Nazi violence into the scene of contemporary Western philosophy.
 His chief heir and leader of the Yale school of deconstruction, Paul DeMan, was exposed as having been a Nazi collaborator and writer during WWII.
 The monumental French thinker Jacques Derrida, himself an Algerian Jew, rose to DeMan’s defense in a shameful chapter in the history of postmodern thought.

-Reconciliation through “Jewish Physics”
+Reconciliation through “Jewish Physics”: Quantum Cosmology

 But let me end on a note of reconciliation.
 Realizing there is violence in the hyphen paves the road to recognizing the dead end of Pythagoreanism philosophy.
-The recent works by Farias and Faye expose the link between Nazism and empty philosophies of materialism, constructivism, deconstruction and moral relativism that has lain at the core of Western thinking itself, philosophies that lead to mechanization and disregard for the sanctity of all human existence.
-It is the same Greek chochma that lies in the heart of the traitor of Jerusalem and is the source of ongoing Jewish assimilation to Western culture.
+The recent works by Farias and Faye expose the link between Nazism and empty philosophies of materialism, constructivism, deconstruction and moral relativism that have lain at the core of Western thinking itself, philosophies that lead to mechanization and disregard for the sanctity of all human existence.
+It is the same Greek chochma [wisdom] that lies in the heart of the traitor of Jerusalem and is the source of ongoing Jewish assimilation to Western culture.